JPGygax68/gpc-ko-widgets/README.md

 GPC-KO-Widgets is built for consumption via [browserify](https://github.com/substack/node-browserify).
 Browserify not only handles module imports, but CSS injection as well by making use of the excellent [cssify](https://github.com/davidguttman/cssify) transform.

-First off, your code will of course need [knockout](http://knockoutjs.com/), as well as its pluging [knockout-mapping](http://knockoutjs.com/documentation/plugins-mapping.html):
+First off, your code will of course need [knockout](http://knockoutjs.com/), as well as its plugin [knockout-mapping](http://knockoutjs.com/documentation/plugins-mapping.html):

 ```js
 var ko = require('knockout');